Livingston, New Jersey: History

 After the American Revolutionary War, more permanent settlements took place with the first school built in 1783.
 In 1811, a petition was filed to incorporate the township from about 100 people who lived in seven distinct areas: Centerville (separated to become Roseland, in 1908), Cheapside (now Livingston Mall), Morehousetown (now Livingston Circle), Northfield (now Northfield Center), Squiretown (now the Cerebral Palsy Institute of New Jersey on Old Road), Teedtown (now Livingston Center), and Washington Place (now near the border with Millburn).
 On February 5, 1813, the township was officially incorporated.
 The first town meeting was held on the same day and they decided to run the township by a Township Committee system.

 During the 1800s, lumber and farming were major industries in the town.
 Shoemaking and dairy farming became major industries during and after the Civil War.
 However, the population grew slowly because it was not easily accessible.
 Mt.
 Pleasant Avenue—which was one of the first turnpikes in New Jersey—was the only primary access to the town through stagecoaches.

 The population grew quickly after the 1920s when automobiles became more accessible.
 As a suburb of Newark, the town experienced many housing developments especially after World War II with its peak in 1970 of more than thirty thousand residents.
 During this growth period, many services were organized including public library in 1916, volunteer Fire Department in 1922, first regular police chief in 1923, an ambulance unit in 1937 which became first aid squad in 1949.
 Some major relocations took place during this period of growing population shift.
 Cooperman Barnabas Medical Center (formerly Saint Barnabas Medical Center) and Newark Academy moved from Newark to Livingston in 1964.

-The last surviving Harrison Cider Apple tree, the most famous of the 18th century Newark cider apples was rescued from extinction in 1976 in Livingston.
+The last surviving Harrison Cider Apple tree, the most famous of the 18th-century Newark cider apple trees, was rescued from extinction in 1976 in Livingston.

-Today, around 30,000 people live in this suburban community, which lies around an hour from New York City.
-Its school system -- which has been nationally recognized since 1998 -- and other programs have been drawing new residents to the town.
+Today, around 30,000 people live in this suburban community, which lies around an hour's drive from New York City.
+Its school system—which has been nationally recognized since 1998—and other programs have been drawing new residents to the town.
 Its population has maintained a level of diversity while the residents continue the tradition of community volunteerism.

 Geography

 According to the U.S. Census Bureau, the township had a total area of 14.12 square miles (36.57 km2), including 13.79 square miles (35.7 km2) of land and 0.33 square miles (0.86 km2) of water (2.37%).
-Livingston is in the New York metropolitan area.
+Livingston is in the New York Metro Area.
 It is in southwestern Essex County.
 Within Essex County it is bordered by Roseland to the north, West Orange to the east, and Millburn/Short Hills to the south.
 To the west it is bordered by Morris County communities Florham Park and East Hanover.
 The western border is the Passaic River.

 Localities and place names located partially or completely within the township include Cedar Ridge, Cheapside, Moorehoustown, Northfield, Washington Place and West Livingston.